awusmani/Willhelm-International/README.md

 6. Enter the following commands in order:

--Replace user and password with any user and password you would like to login to the database with
+-Replace username and password with any username and password you would like to login to the database with

 `GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password';`